AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-In order to reduce the complexity associated with the specification and verification of a program's behavior in the face of pointer-related aliasing, |SPARK| supports only "owning" and "observing" access-to-object types (described below), named access-to-constant types, and access-to-subprogram types; other access types (including access discriminants) are not in |SPARK|.
+In order to reduce the complexity associated with the specification and verification of a program's behavior in the face of pointer-related aliasing, anonymous access-to-constant types and (named or anonymous) access-to-variable types are subjected to an *ownership policy*.

-Restrictions are imposed on the use of "owning" access objects in order to ensure, roughly speaking (and using terms that have not been defined yet), that at any given point in a program's execution, there is a unique "owning" reference to any given allocated object.
+Restrictions are imposed on the use of these access objects in order to ensure, roughly speaking (and using terms that have not been defined yet), that at any given point in a program's execution, there is a unique "owning" reference to any given allocated object.
 The "owner" of that allocated